Northwestern defense stuns No. 20 Utah 31-20 in Holiday Bowl

 UP NEXT

-Northwestern: The Wildcats will wait to see if Fitzpatrick does indeed get an interview with the Packers.
-And they'll have to replace Thorson, who leaves with a legacy as the the most productive quarterback in program history.
+Northwestern: The Wildcats will have to replace Thorson, who leaves with a legacy as the most productive quarterback in program history.
 The Wildcats will be back on the West Coast to open the 2019 season at Stanford on Aug.
 31.

-Utah: After winning their first Pac-12 South title, the Utes could be poised for a run at the league championship, if they can stay healthy.
+Utah: After winning their first Pac-12 South title, the Utes will look for more in 2019, if they can stay healthy.
 They'll get Moss and Covey back, and there could be a spirited QB competition between Huntley and Shelley.
 The Utes open the 2019 season with their rivalry game against BYU, at Provo on Aug.
 29.